-The ADMC accreditation requires annual maintenance.
+ADMC accreditation requires annual maintenance.
 That maintenance is either in the form of a Reaffirmation or a Renewal.
-After two years of Reaffirming, an ADMC must Renew.
+After two years of Reaffirming, an ADMC must complete the Renewal process.
 (Visit ADMC Reaffirmation to learn more about how the Reaffirmation process works.)

 ADMC Renewal Process

 An accredited DMC will pay an annual maintenance fee of $250 ($500 for non-members) which will be included in their membership invoice.

 The Renewal process is completed every third year after accreditation.
 (The Reaffirmation process is completed in years one and two after accreditation - visit the ADMC Reaffirmation page to learn more.)

 - Renewal notice is sent to ADMC in July.